 JUNEAU, Alaska — A dream Alaskan fishing trip turned into a horrific nightmare for a family of eight when calamity befell one of their two chartered boats over the Memorial Day weekend.
 The tragedy claimed three lives and two are yet to be found despite an extensive search across the vast oceanic expanse.

-The Tyau family has been shattered by the catastrophe: Two sisters and one of their husbands tragically lost their lives, while another sister’s spouse and the boat’s captain are still missing in southeast Alaska.
-This came four days after their boat was discovered partially submerged near an island.
+The Tyau family has been devastated by a tragic event: two sisters, along with one of their husbands, have died, while another sister’s husband and the boat captain remain missing in southeast Alaska.
+This tragedy unfolded four days after their boat was found partly submerged near an island.

-The rest of the family, including the sisters’ parents, their elder brother, and his wife, were aboard the second charter boat.
-They were on a three-day trip to a popular fishing spot known for its king salmon and groundfish.
+Other family members, including the parents of the sisters, their elder brother, and his wife, were on a second charter boat.
+They were enjoying a three-day fishing excursion to a spot celebrated for its king salmon and groundfish.

 Despite not being keen on fishing, the sisters and their sister-in-law joined the trip to spend more quality time with their family, usually dispersed between Hawaii and Los Angeles.

-Michael Tyau and his wife joined Brandi Tyau, 56, and Solis, 61, on their journey from Los Angeles to Alaska.
-They were met there by their parents, Danielle Agcaoili, 53, and her husband, Maury Agcaoili, 57, all residents of Hawaii.
+The trip included Michael Tyau and his wife, as well as Brandi Tyau, 56, and Solis, 61, who traveled from Los Angeles to Alaska.
+There, they joined Danielle Agcaoili, 53, her husband Maury Agcaoili, 57, and other family members, all hailing from Hawaii.

 The area, known for being a top-tier fishing destination, attracts tourists because the numerous bays and straits offered by the islands provide a natural shield against windy conditions and high waves when the open sea becomes too tempestuous.

-The bodies of Brandi Tyau and Danielle Agcaoili were found in the cabin, while Maury Agcaoili’s body was discovered near the boat.
+The search led to the discovery of Brandi Tyau and Danielle Agcaoili’s bodies inside the cabin, and Maury Agcaoili’s body near the vessel.
 Solis and the captain, Morgan Robidou, are still missing.

 The Coast Guard is conducting an investigation to ascertain the incident’s timeline and cause.
 The area had waves ranging from 6-foot to 11-foot (1.8- to 3.35-meter), a Coast Guard spokesperson confirmed.